 Although they have been highly regarded, fields of science & technology also are linked to many harms to wellbeing of individuals, societies & environments.
 Devastation from climate change linked to fossil fuel combustion is among the most threatening, but there are many others, as described below (and here and here).
 As illustrated at right, many or most harms are likely not so much due to the nature of science or technology; but, rather, to relationships among science & technology and societies & environments (STSE).
 Extents to which such relationships are considered ‘harmful,’ though, often are controversial – with some people, for instance, appreciating their products (e.g., fast foods) while others are very critical of them.
 Among reasons for such debates, a common factor seems to be a person or group’s political values (e.g., as at Political Compass).
 While acknowledging such controversies, it seems reasonable, nevertheless, to focus on possible harms and attempt to overcome them.

 Relationships Among Science & Technology and Societies & Environments

 Causes of STSE Harms

 Most harms in STSE relationships seem related to products & services – like those at right – generated with help from fields of science, technology, engineering & mathematics (STEM).
 Most ‘blame,’ however, for such harms seem due to overwhelming influences – even in disasters – of pro-capitalist individuals (e.g., financiers) and groups (e.g., corporations & transnational trade organizations) on most living & nonliving entities – as described by George Monbiot and by me.
 Capitalist influences are, indeed, resilient – largely, it seems, because they have orchestrated most living & nonliving entities into a global network, co-opting services of STEM fields & their educational counterparts and much more.
 Nevertheless, STEM fields are major instruments of capitalist dominance – which, as noted by Sheldon Krimsky, The Union of Concerned Scientists and me, for example, often compromise integrity of STEM work – and, so, wellbeing of individuals, societies & environments – for sake of private profits that are now highly concentrated (e.g., Oxfam, 2020).
-Right-wing populists, like USA President Trump, appear to be magnifying such harms.

 Commodities as ‘Trojan Horses’